 - Your earning should be more than $20,000 annually through PayPal sales.

 - You should have a good PayPal history.
 No minimum credit scores are required.

 Why is PayPal Working Capital on our list?

 - It’s the cheapest option out of the five we’ve mentioned in this post.

 - Since repayments are deducted from the daily PayPal revenue PPWC allows customers the flexibility to pick their own repayment rates.
 This helps small businesses adjust their repayments accordingly.

 - They’ve got excellent reviews from clients.

 - There is no fixed term for repayment – only that every 90 days, you’re required to pay more than 10% of the outstanding balance.

-Let’s take a look at how each compares on the finer details of the short-term business loans they offer.
+Let’s take a broader look at how each differs on the finer details of the short-term business loans they offer.